k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 ### Broadway Masking Actors

+The masking process is executed by Broadway masking actors.
 Broadway provides a various number of masking actors that can be used to mask sensitive fields like SSN, credit card numbers, email addresses, zip code or sequences, before they are loaded into a target Database or even into Fabric.

+The masking actor uses the Fabric hashing utility to hash the original value, generates a masked value for the masked field, and saves the mapping of the hashed value and the masked value to the cache table.

+Click [here](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) to read how to use fabric's masking Broadway actors.

 #### Customized Masking Logic

 K2view enables the users to create their own masking functions.
 The **MaskingLuFunction** Broadway actor can be used to call a customized function to mask the required field.
-The use of **MaskingLuFunction** guarantees the usage of the K2view masking mechanism including the **SHA-256 hashing** and the caching.
+The use of **MaskingLuFunction** guarantees the usage of the K2view masking mechanism including the **SHA-512 hashing** and the caching.
 The user does not need to handle them by their customized function.

 ### Masking Actors Properties